cashubtc/awesome-cashu/README.md

 - [CLN mint plugin](https://github.com/gudnuf/cln_pyshu_mint) is a work-in-progress CLN plugin for running a mint on your own node.
 - [deez-cashus](https://github.com/ngmisl/deez-cashus) is a production-ready demonstration of HTTP 402 (Payment Required) using Cashu for privacy-preserving Bitcoin-backed micropayments.
 - [EchoCash](https://github.com/Harshdev098/EchoCash) is a P2P communication and payment platform using WebRTC and WebSockets for decentralized value transfer via Fedimint and Cashu.
-- [Europa](https://europa.westernbtc.com/) is marketplace for VPN access where users can pay with Cashu ecash.
-- [getbased](https://getbased.health/) is an AI app for understanding lab results with an integrated Cashu wallet.
 - [Frosty Cashu Wallet](https://github.com/SatsAndSports/FrostyCashuWallet) is a demo Cashu wallet with FROST threshold multisignature support for collaborative ecash control.
 - [Hashpool](https://github.com/vnprc/hashpool) is an accountless mining pool that uses ecash to represent mining shares.
 - [Hide a message in an emoji](https://github.com/paulgb/emoji-encoder) is a [Site](https://emoji.paulbutler.org) that allows you to hide ecash in an emoji.
-- [Layer3 Press](https://layer3.press/welcome) is an unstoppable publishing service that allows people to easily receive Bitcoin, Lightning and Cashu subscription payments with a built-in Coinos wallet.
 - [lnuts](https://gitworkshop.dev/npub1dfedhrhn7wu7uhkdsz8dd5rrr50ymkjutkklq7y8zpxn89t7hfyqfzlc7u/relay.ngit.dev/lnuts) is a full Nostr-ready LNURL-pay server that bridges Lightning payments to Cashu tokens.
 - [mcp-money](https://github.com/pablof7z/mcp-money) is an MCP (Model Context Protocol) money implementation for Nostr using NDK (Nostr Development Kit) with Cashu ecash functionality.
 - [Meme amigo](https://memeamigo.lol/) enables you to hide ecash in a meme.